bbarker505/CEBA_climMatch/README.md

 # Purpose

-The code and files in this repository reproduce the outputs presented in a climate matching modeling study of *Ceratapion basicorne* (Barker et al. 2025 In Press).
+The code and files in this repository produce two climate matching models for *Ceratapion basicorne* (Barker et al. 2025 In Press).

 # Abstract